 Dr. Jackson completed 34 years of public school teaching as a Director of Bands in Georgia and Mississippi.
 Prior to his appointment at KSU, he served 15 years as the Director of Bands at Dodgen Middle School in Cobb County, GA (1998-2013) with an annual average band enrollment of 350 students.
 While at Dodgen, he was recognized as a pioneer by incorporating cutting-edge technology for instruction during band rehearsals and his groups were recognized for consistently receiving the rating of "Superior" at the annual GMEA evaluations.
 His public school teaching career included directing bands at the middle school, junior high school, and high school levels.
 His choral experience includes serving as the director of the Navy Choir at the Naval Air Station in Meridian, Mississippi, and the director of the St. Patrick’s Catholic Church Choir, also in Meridian, MS.

 Dr. Jackson maintains an active schedule as a guest conductor, trumpet performer, clinician, adjudicator, and author.
-His guest conducting engagements include honor bands in Virginia, Tennessee, and Georgia.
+His guest conducting engagements include honor bands in Virginia, Tennessee, North Carolina, and Georgia.
 He has served as an adjudicator for concert band and orchestra performance evaluations in Tennessee, Indiana, and throughout Georgia.
 He is frequently sought after as a guest conductor/clinician for high school and middle school bands as they prepare for annual performance evaluations.
 Dr. Jackson serves on staff for the Bands of America/Music for All Summer Symposium and presents an extensive series of instructional sessions at Ball State University for band and orchestra directors.
 He currently serves as one of the organizing chairmen for the Bands of America/ Music for All National Concert Band Festival held annually in Indianapolis, Indiana.
-Interaction with music educators from across the US and abroad at the MFA Symposium over the past nine years allows him the unique opportunity to provide a national and international perspective for his students at KSU.
+He has served on the Director Track staff for the Western Carolina University Summer Symposium, in Cullowhee, NC, and on the Director Track staff for the Spirit of Atlanta Camp at Huntingdon College in Montgomery, AL. Interaction with music educators from across the US and abroad at the various symposium events over the past 11 years allows him the unique opportunity to provide a national and international perspective for his students at KSU.

 Honors awarded to Dr. Jackson include: Nationally Registered Music Educator (MENC); Nationally Certified Music Educator (MENC); Who's Who Among America's Teachers (1991,1996, 2002, 2003, 2006); Teacher of the Year, Garrett Middle School (1997-98).
 Teacher of the Year, Dodgen Middle School (2004-2005).
 In the spring of 2013, he was one of 217 music educators selected as a quarterfinalist for the Music Educator Award conferred by the Recording Academy and the GRAMMY Foundation.
 In total, more than 30,000 nominations were submitted from all 50 states.
 In 1991, Dr. Jackson was one of only two music educators in the State of Georgia selected to study with the London Symphony Orchestra for ten days, under the direction of Mitislav Rostropovich, completely funded by the Southern Bell company.